 The Public Health Nursing service consists of health visitors, school nurses, family nurse partnership and skilled practitioners to support the healthy child programme delivery.
 The aim of the service is to support health outcomes for children and young people, and they are able to offer support, information and signposting on a number of issues, for example healthy eating, physical activity, continence, toilet training, emotional health and wellbeing, relationships, sexual health, accident prevention and oral health, dependent upon each child/ young person’s needs.
 A public health nurse may provide information or be asked to undertake an assessment as part of the education health and care plan and/or provide support as part of the plans recommendations.

-All children are offered a health review once they pass their first birthday, and again at two to two-and-a-half years of age, and if required additional support is provided or a referral made to a specialist service.
+All children are offered a health review between 9-12 months, and again at two to two-and-a-half years of age, and if required additional support is provided or a referral made to a specialist service.
 Further health assessments are being introduced between the ages of five and 14.

 This service can also offer support on managing long term conditions such as asthma, allergies, epilepsy and diabetes, as well as providing training to mainstream schools on how to support children and young people with these conditions in the school environment.